Training Actions on Health and Safety together with UOCRA Posadas

-Survey actions, dissemination and awareness of working conditions in the works of the Housing Plan "Santa Catalina" carried out in the province of Corrientes, within the framework of Programme PRO.CRE.AR
+Survey actions, dissemination and awareness of working conditions in the works of the Housing Plan "Santa Catalina" carried out in the province of Corrientes, within the framework of the Programme PRO.CRE.AR

-Within the framework of the Programme on Management and Work’s Inspection UOCRA and the Department of Occupational Safety and Health (OSH), together with UOCRA Corrientes carried out survey actions in the works of Housing Plan "Santa Catalina" located near the Capital City of the Province of Corrientes.
+Within the framework of the Programme on Management and Work’s Inspection UOCRA and the Department of Occupational Safety and Health (OSH), together with UOCRA Corrientes carried out survey actions in the works of Housing Plan "Santa Catalina" located at nearby Capital City of the Province of Corrientes.
 These surveys are aimed at early detection of any breach related to inappropriate working conditions and environment.
-About 400 building workers are working in this Plan in charge of tasks of civil works (masonry, excavations, concrete and electricity) applied to one, two or three-storey houses.
-Activities were carried out between Union teams of UOCRA Corrientes and UOCRA technical teams belonging to Department of Occupational Safety and Health (OSH) Trade Union action, within the framework of Act 23551, allows us to raise awareness and incorporate Working Conditions and Environment improvement through union actions and technical support.
+About 1,000 building workers are working in this Plan in charge of tasks of civil works (masonry, excavations, concrete and electricity) applied to one, two or three-storey houses.
+Activities were carried out between Union teams of UOCRA Corrientes and UOCRA technical teams belonging to Department of Occupational Safety and Health (OSH); with the aim of early detection of occupational hazards and the contemporary preventive action for the reduction of accidents in our industry.